Key Takeaways

 Suppliers side

-In Shopify Collective, the supplier side involves businesses that offer their products to other Shopify merchants.
+In Shopify Collective, the supplier side involves businesses that offer their products to other Shopify merchants (retailers).
 Suppliers can list their products on the platform, making them available for retailers to add to their own online stores.

 With this, suppliers can increase their reach and sales without investing in additional marketing efforts.
 They benefit from the expanded exposure provided by the retailers who choose to feature and sell their products.
 Additionally, suppliers maintain control over their inventory and fulfillment processes which ensures that they can maintain their brand image.